Two dozen arrows:

 It would be interesting to contrast topos theory — as a real mathematical change — to his own event philosophy.
 Badiou’s fidelity in set theory makes him blind to precisely this new, topos-theoretic frontier that withholds Cohen’s procedure by other, ’diagrammatic’ means.
 It is another mathematical grammar that doesn’t designate the analytic plane of causation but internalises the ’dialectic impasses’ pertinent to such structural ’torsion’ that obstructs morphisms and ultimately the mathematical truth itself from being split.
 It is an alternative, inscriptive approach to mathematics that seems to falsify at least one of Badiou’s two arguments: (1) that the Event cannot be approached mathematically except by regulating its consequences; and (2) that formal logic is the only meta-structural foundation of such regulatory intervention of truth.
 Any one of these two propositions can survive only on the detriment of the other.”

 According to Veilahti, Badiou has mistakenly neglected the weak postulate of materialism in favor of the strong one in his project of “democratic materialism”.
-This second postulate of materialism is much weaker, and is the pre-condition for the first, stronger postulate of this atomistic materialism.
+This second postulate of materialism is much weaker, and it is the pre-condition for the first, stronger postulate of this atomistic materialism.
 The weak postulate reads as follows:

 8.1.
 Postulate (Weak Postulate of Materialism).
 Categorically the weaker version of the postulate of materialism signifies precisely condition which makes an elementary topos a so called Grothendieck-topos.